infincia/ProwlKit/README.markdown

 Get the URL and token for the auth process.

+If you need this method you probably know what to do with it

     NSError *error;
     NSDictionary *dict = [prowl getTokenWithProviderKey:@"1234567890123456789012345678901234567890" error:&error];
     if (error) {